 Molecular Genetics and Microbiology 120FS/Public Policy 186FS — Ethics of Genome Research (EI, STS, SS)

 Susanne Haga, Associate Professor at Duke University School of Medicine, Center for Applied Genomics and Precision Medicine

 This course will examine the ethical implications raised by genetic and genomic research.
 Students will gain an understanding of historical basis of human subjects protections in the U.S., the ethical pillars of research, and the issues that arise from genetics and genomics research.
 Case studies in genomics research will be used to illustrate various ethical implications.
 Reading will consist of review papers of the history of human subjects protections, federal regulations of human subjects protections, actual informed consent documents, and scientific papers from the primary scientific literature to illustrate the nature of modern research in this field.
 Open only to students in the FOCUS program.

-- Associate Professor of Molecular Genetics and Microbiology
+- Professor of Molecular Genetics and Microbiology